Introduction

 namename(~foo)Includes tests who's name matches the pattern.

-customcustom(foo)Includes tests with have a custom annotation and the given identifier.
+customcustom(#foo)Includes tests which have a custom annotation with a test set matching the given pattern.